“ Raise3D printer is extremely reliable and handy. The printing result is quite good, especially with ABS.”

 Surgical procedures are challenging, and due to the variety within the human body, each procedure is unique.
 By 3D printing bone structures, Persona is able to provide the surgeons with the data required to successfully plan, test, and perform surgical operations.

-Before including 3D printing, surgeons relied on experience and computer images to understand the procedure.
+Before incorporating 3D printing, surgeons relied on experience and computer images to understand the procedure.

 By applying 3D models and printing, the company was able to